-No preservatives: we make all of our food from scratch, meaning there are zero preservatives.
+No preservatives: we make as much of our food from scratch, meaning there are a little preservatives as possible.

 We serve a variety of meals from different places around the world, such as...

 - Spiral pasta with tomato passata sauce, steamed veggies & cheese

 - Fried rice with vegetables, egg & soy sauce

 - Wraps with salad, hummus, and cheese

 - Sushi bowls with rice, carrot, cucumber and tamari sauce

 - Mild chickpea curry with coconut milk

 - Fresh sandwiches with salad, cheese, mashed egg and mayo

 - Refried bean and cheese toasted nacho bowls